Dates of Admission

 Application for Admission

 Although exceptions may be made in special circumstances, an entering student is required to have received a bachelor’s degree from an accredited college or university prior to enrollment in the Dedman School of Law.
 Admitted students must provide the school with an official transcript showing receipt of a bachelor’s degree before enrollment.
-The copy of the transcript supplied to the school by the CAS is adequate for preliminary determination of admission but is not an official transcript.
+The copy of the transcript supplied to the school by the CAS report is adequate for preliminary determination of admission but is not an official transcript.

 Dedman School of Law does not prescribe a fixed course of prelegal study, but does examine the record of each applicant to determine whether the undergraduate courses taken reflect adequate preparation for the study of law.
 The student should pursue a well-rounded course of study, with particular attention devoted to the development of analytical skills and facility and style in the use of the English language.